abrilreynes/ReynesCardona_2026_OWF_Foodweb/README.md

 **Code archive:** Reynés-Cardona, A. et al. (2026).
 Code and data for: Offshore wind farm development alters food web structure and carbon flows [Software/Data].
 Zenodo.
 DOI: [Zenodo DOI]

+### License

+This project is licensed under the GPL-3.0 License — see the LICENSE file for details.

 ---

 #### Please contact Abril Reynés Cardona - abril.reynescardona@ugent.be for any issue or remark.